Similkameen Elementary Secondary School

-Similkameen Elementary Secondary School is a part of School District 53 in the Similkameen Okanagan Valley.
-This school is a combined high school and elementary school, with about 300 students enrolled from grade five to twelve.
-Staff number approximately 40.
-Students attending this school are primarily from the surrounding towns of Keremeos, Cawston, Hedley, and Olalla.
+Similkameen Elementary Secondary School (SESS) is a public school in the village of Keremeos, British Columbia, Canada.
+It is a combined elementary and high school with about 300 students from grades five to twelve.
+SESS is part of BC School District 53 and serves multiple communities in the Similkameen Okanagan Valley region around Keremeos, including Cawston, Hedley, and Olalla.

 Sports available at Similkameen include cross country for boys and girls, soccer (co-ed), basketball (co-ed), and golf (co-ed), plus volleyball for girls.
 The school is ranked single A by size.